denis-berthier/CSP-Rules-Examples/CONTRIBUTING.md

 ## Contributing to the Examples
-Adding more examples is not a goal _per se_.
-However, if you find an example with some interesting characteristics not shown in the other examples, or an example that provides a better illustration of the existing rules, you can propose it for inclusion or as a replacement for an existing one.<br>
+Adding more examples is not a goal _per se_. <br>
+However, you can propose an example for inclusion:
+- if it provides a better illustration of a resolution rule than an existing one;<br>
+- if it has some interesting characteristics not shown in the other examples;<br>
+- if it provides a different solution for an existing example;<br>
-Do not forget to describe the full configuration choices made in your example.<br>
+In any case, do not forget to describe the full configuration choices made in your example.<br>
-If your example involves solving a collection of puzzles in a .txt file or .csv file or in any other format, don't forget to write the full command you used to do this, always referring to files via the ?*CSP-Rules-Exampes* global variable of CSP-Rules-V2.1.<br>
+If your example involves solving with CSP-Rules-V2.1 a collection of puzzles in a .txt file or .csv file or in any other format, don't forget to write the full command you used to do this, always referring to files via the ?*CSP-Rules-Exampes* global variable of CSP-Rules-V2.1.<br>
-If your example requires some additional code to read or deal with the ewample, don't forget to include it.
+If your example requires some additional code to read or solve it, don't forget to include it.

 <br><br>